 Staff wishing to leave the University should submit a formal letter to their manager confirming their intended last day of employment.
 Staff should ensure that they give appropriate contractual notice as detailed in the terms and conditions of employment for staff on grades A to I (para 6.1) and staff on grades J and above (para 5.1).
 These are minimum notice periods and staff may choose to give more notice than this if they wish to.

-Staff wishing access their pension benefits are strongly encouraged to contact the Pensions Team to determine eligibility and to obtain a pension estimate before deciding whether to submit their resignation.
+Staff wishing to access their pension benefits are strongly encouraged to contact the Pensions Team to determine eligibility and to obtain a pension estimate before deciding whether to submit their resignation.

 If, having determined eligibility and obtained a pension estimate, the member of staff decides that they wish to proceed, they should submit a formal letter as outlined above and also liaise directly with the Pensions Team regarding the arrangements for their pension.

 The University will generally always accept a formal resignation provided that appropriate contractual notice has been given.
 Once this has been submitted, it cannot be retracted by the individual unless the University agrees to accept the retraction.

 On acceptance of a resignation letter, the manager should forward it to the relevant Faculty/Divisional HR Team.
 The manager should then refer to the Leaver Guidance and Checklist for Line Managers (PDF, 263kB) and complete the essential actions listed.